LG V50 ThinQ 5G full review

 Cameras are basically the same too: once again you get regular, wide-angle, and 2x optical zoom lenses on the rear, and other than some minor tweaks these are essentially the same shooters as last year’s phone.

-There are at least all the requisite upgrades internally: the latest Snapdragon 855 processor and 128GB storage by default, with 6GB RAM to back it up.
+There are at least all the requisite upgrades internally: the latest Snapdragon 855 processor and 128GB storage, with 6GB RAM to back it up.
 It’ll also run Android Pie 9.0 out of the box.

 All of this is essentially welcome, if unexciting, leaving the V50 ThinQ feeling quite a lot like a V40 with a 5G modem slapped in.
 There’s arguably good reason for that though: LG has focussed its innovation not on the phone itself, but on the strangest smartphone accessory we’ve seen in years.